-Winner of the UK Blues Challenge 2018 and daughter of cult blues figure, Victor Brox, releases her ninth album, Pain & Glory, (29th March 2019).
+Winner of the European Blues Challenge 2019 & the UK Blues Challenge 2018 and daughter of cult blues figure, Victor Brox, releases her ninth album, Pain & Glory, (29th March 2019).
 Also available as a high quality, double, gatefold-sleeved LP.
 She will represent Britain at the International Blues Challenge in Memphis, January 2019.

 “Manchester’s answer to Aretha Franklin.”
 Tony Wilson, Factory Records

 “Kyla Brox knows how to handle the gears… the Mancunian vocalist lets songs percolate, raising the temperature by degrees, then giving it both barrels in the final stretch.
 It’s a thrilling tactic.”
 Henry Yates, The Blues Magazine